focloir irish dictionary guide

 • lóir / lóir – from lóramh, meaning collection or array

-Put together, foclóir literally means a collection of words, which perfectly describes a dictionary.
+Put together, foclóir means a collection of words, which perfectly describes a dictionary.

 The History of the Irish Foclóir